 How to throw a safe house party

-Birthdays, anniversaries, the last day of school, a sporting event, the end of a year — the reasons to host a party are as varied as the food, drink and entertainment you might provide.
-But as fun as a party can be, you also have a responsibility to avoid house-party dangers.
-COVID-19 has made get-togethers a bit trickier, and it's important to be sure everyone coming is informed and comfortable with the party details.
-Use this party planning checklist to help keep you and others safe.
+Birthdays, anniversaries, the last day of school, a sporting event, Thanksgiving, the end of a year — the reasons for hosting a party are as varied as the food, drink and entertainment you might provide.
+But as fun as a party can be, you also have a responsibility to avoid house party dangers.
+It's important that everyone coming is informed and comfortable with the party details.
+Use party planning to help keep you and others safe.

 Mind the rules and regulations